|Use your mouse

 and talents to her community having worked with the YMCA and the United Way campaigns.

 She is married and mother of two children.
 From May 2006 - 2010 she was an

-Born Toronto, Ontario 1931.
+Born June 30, 1931 Toronto, Ontario.
 Died

 She took her inspiration from Canadian history, politics and ecology.

 Her artistic works covered a multitude of media from canvas, quilting,